PhoqueEberlue/TwitterMarkovBot/README.md

 Then you have to [get the ID of the account](https://tweeterid.com/) that you want to gather tweets and put it in the bot.py file at the line 39.

-Finaly just launch bot.py script by using a cmd or the .bat file.
+Finaly just launch bot.py script by using a terminal.
 ![Screenshot](img/CommandExample.png)

 # How does it work ?